-Escort service to and/or from classes for safety reasons is available anytime by dialing 16900 from any campus telephone.
+Escort service to and/or from classes for safety reasons is available any time by dialing 16900 from any campus telephone or 260-481-6900 from a cell phone.

-IPFW Police and Safety (Support Services Building 102, 260-481-6827) and its officers are empowered to enforce state and local laws, as well as campus traffic and conduct regulations, and provide 24-hour emergency services on campus.
+University Police (Support Services Building 102, 260-481-6827) and its officers are empowered to enforce state and local laws, as well as campus traffic and conduct regulations, and provide 24-hour emergency services on campus.
 The department conducts continuous security patrols, furnishes disabled-vehicle assistance, and maintains lost-and-found articles.
 Students and staff are urged to report all suspicious activity or other hazards to the department.
-Crime prevention policy information, crime incidence, and arrest statistics are available from Police and Safety.
+Crime prevention policy information, crime incidence, and arrest statistics are available from University Police.